Example

 we know

-b is the slit width, n is 1 for 1st dark fringe.
+is the slit width, is for dark fringe.

 0 Comments